odanielmeinicke/jplugin/README.md

 import java.io.Closeable;

-@Initializer(type = ConstructorPluginInitializer.class) // This is the default initializer!
+@Initializer(ConstructorPluginInitializer.class) // This is the default initializer!
 @Plugin(name = "Initializer Plug-in", description = "A plugin with a custom initializer.") public class InitializerPlugin implements Closeable {
    public InitializerPlugin() {